chesahkalu/My_Python/README.md

 [2-mutable_tuple.py](./2-mutable_tuple.py): This file contains a function that can change the value in a given index on a tuple.
-Normallt tupples are inmutable.
+Normally tupples are immutable.
 Also are other basics of using a tuple.